All in One View

 Let’s assume the following scenario during an ongoing outbreak.
 You notice at some point that the data stream you have been relying on has a set of new entries (i.e., rows or observations), and the data type of one variable has changed.

-Let’s consider the example where the type age variable has changed from a double (<dbl>) to character (<chr>).
+Let’s consider the example where the type of the age variable has changed from a double (<numeric>) to character (<character>).

 To simulate this situation: